We have pleasure in presenting to you the Annual Report along with the audited accountsfor the year ended on 31st March 2013.

 The company has not accepted any deposit from the public attracting the provisions ofSec 58A of the Companies Act 1956.

-M/s.
-Kalpesh Trivedi & Co., Chartered Accountants, Mumbai hold office until theconclusion of the ensuing Annual General Meeting and are eligible for reappointment.
-Theyhave furnished a certificate to the effect that their appointment if made, would be withinthe prescribed limits under Sec 224(1B) of the Companies Act 1956.
+Therefore M/s Ashish Vyas & Co., Chartered Accountants, Dewas, is proposedby a member of the Company, to appoint as Auditor of the Company.
+They have furnished acertificate to the effect that their appointment if made, would be within the prescribedlimits under Sec 224(1B) of the Companies Act 1956.

 Report of the auditors and their observations and notes to the accounts of the companyfor the year under review are attached herewith which are self-explanatory and do notrequire further explanation.

-This information required to be given under section 217 (1) (c) of the Companies Act,1956 read vdth the Companies (Disclosure of particulars in the Report of the Director)Rules 1988 is annexed herewith.
+This information required to be given under section 217 (1) (c) of the Companies Act,1956 read with the Companies (Disclosure of particulars in the Report of the Director)Rules 1988 is annexed herewith.

 PARTICULARS OF EMPLOYEES